joe7575/techage/README.md

 In contrast to TechPack, the resources are more limited and it is much more difficult to pass all levels.
 (no endless ore generation by means of cobble generators)

+**Techage blocks store information outside of the block.
+This is for performance reasons.
+If you move, place, or remove blocks with any tool, at best, only the information is lost.
+In the worst case, the server crashes.**

 [Manuals](https://github.com/joe7575/techage/wiki)